maxnd/mxMarkEdit/README.md

 # Revision history

+**Version 1.4.4**

+- Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
+- Added Zotero integration.

 **Version 1.4.3**

 - Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
 - Numbers in data grid have thousand separator by default.
 - Bugs fixing: in the data grid, number sorting didn't work with thousand separator.